MahmoudAbdallah99/Superstore-markets-dashboard/README.md

 2) Analyzing the tables and relations.

 3) Data Cleaning using Power Query Editor with DAX (Data Analysis Expressions).

+   - Add two columns Delivery days (shipped date - order date) and year from date to orders sheet.

+   - Add the return orders column to returns sheet and using an if statement to convert it from yes or no to 0 or 1 to sum all returns.
-4) Use power bi to visualize the data
+5) Use power bi to visualize the data

    - Map of sales by region.